-Planning a birthday and kind of wishing your kid was born in, say, June — when you can throw a party outside?
-Never fear!
+Planning an NYC birthday party for a toddler and worried the weather won’t cooperate?
+Don’t sweat it.
 We have ideas where tiny tots can have a blast inside — including running around like a nut.
 Jump and tumble, meet and greet with farm animals, get crafty or whip up something in the kitchen — you can do all this and more.
 Read on to check out our favorite spots for inside fun.

 For the Sporty Tyke: Chelsea Piers Field House

 West side spot for all things sports, Chelsea Piers offers a bunch of celebration options for athletic tykes.
 Parties happen on Fridays, Saturdays, and Sundays and last a total of two hours, with 75 minutes for activities and 45 minutes in a party room.
 Choose from time in the Toddler Gym (kids ages one to four), a safe and fun environment for kids to play and explore, with games and singalong time are included); Tots Gymnastics (ages three to five) with experienced instructors leading kids in more structured gymnastics exercises on mats and equipment in the Field House's Fit For Tots Center (plus: ball pit time), or the Ultimate Tykes Challenge (ages three to five), with fun games and races like tug-of-war, scooter and tricycle races, "steal-the-bacon", and time in an oversized sports-themed moon bounce.
 Packages range from basic (starting at $685 for a single sport, with balloons, paper goods, candles and a T-shirt for the birthday child) to $990 (two sports with pizza, beverages, cake, invites, and more.)
 Pricing is for 10 kids, with additional kids costing $32-36.

 For the Drama King or Queen: Treasure Trunk Theater